Ask Krrish Contact Us

 The Rise of DevOps and Salesforce DX (SFDX)

-Introduction to Salesforce Packaging: What are Packages?
+Introduction to Salesforce Packaging

 III.
-Managed 2GP vs. Unlocked Packages: Choosing the Right Tool
+Managed 2GP vs. Unlocked Packages

-Managed 2GP: Ideal for AppExchange Partners and Commercial Distribution
+Managed 2GP: Ideal for AppExchange Partners

-Managed 2GP is specifically designed for Independent Software Vendors (ISVs) and AppExchange partners whose primary goal is to "build an app and distribute it on AppExchange".
-These packages are intended for commercial distribution, where intellectual property protection and controlled updates are paramount.
-Managed 2GP enforces manageability rules that determine how metadata components behave in a subscriber org, providing strong intellectual property protection and preventing unauthorized modifications.
+Managed 2GP is specifically designed for ISVs and AppExchange partners whose primary goal is to build an app and distribute it commercially.
+These packages enforce manageability rules, providing strong intellectual property protection and preventing unauthorized modifications.
+Managed 2GP supports robust version control and push upgrades, allowing publishers to remotely update packages installed in subscriber orgs.

-Unlocked Packages: Best for Internal Business Applications and Modularizing Existing Orgs
+Unlocked Packages: Best for Internal Business Applications

 Key Differences and Use Cases

-Table 2: Managed 2GP vs. Unlocked Packages: Key Characteristics and Use Cases
+Managed 2GP vs. Unlocked Packages: Key Characteristics

 Characteristic Managed 2GP Unlocked Packages